List of mammals of Cyprus

 This is a list of the mammal species recorded in Cyprus.
 There are seventeen mammal species native to Cyprus, excluding feral species.
+Most of the land mammals have been introduced.
+The other mammal species present on the islands during the Late Pleistocene, including the Cyprus dwarf hippopotamus, the Cyprus dwarf elephant, and Cyprus genet, are extinct.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

 Order: Lagomorpha (rabbits and hares)

 Despite their appearance, lagomorphs are not rodents, and fall in their own order.
 They consist of rabbits, hares, and pikas.